-As part of this array and the implementation plan, the West integration will need to develop a unified general education program, cross-walk plans to transition students from existing academic programs to new programs, and a plan for the integrated university's online offering, by developing online enrollment projections, determining the online organizational structure, and establishing a centralized coordination point for online students (e.g., records, registration, degree completion).
+As part of this array and the implementation plan, the West integration will need to develop a unified general education program, integrated program requirements and courses, cross-walk plans and/or teach-out plans to transition students from existing academic programs to integrated programs, and a plan for the integrated university's online offering, by developing online enrollment projections, determining the online organizational structure, and establishing a centralized coordination point for online students (e.g., records, registration, degree completion).
 The West integration also needs to develop a new administrative structure for the Academic Affairs division, coordinated registrar services, and a common calendar.
 The recommendations also include integrating library operations and providing consistent processes and procedures for faculty contractual committees.